 Water meter In the footpath or garden outside the front of the house.
 Water main stop valve (stopcock) Usually under the kitchen sink, but can be found in cloak rooms and bathrooms.
-Gas meter Electricity meter Found externally in a brown ground mounted box.
+Gas meter Found externally in a brown ground mounted box.
 The gas shut off valve can also be found here.
-This can be found in the external meter box in the front wall of the property.
-Consumer unit (electricity fuse board) In the Mechanical ventilation and heat recovery system hallway by the front door.
-In utility cupboard with vents around your home.
+Electricity meter This can be found in a cupboard in the hallway of the flat.
+Consumer unit (electricity fuse board) In a cupboard in the hallway.
+Mechanical ventilation and heat recovery system In utility cupboard with vents around your home.
 Heating and hot water A gas fired condensing combination boiler